mengqigu/simple-java-maven-app/README.md

 contains a shell script with commands that are executed when Jenkins processes the "Deliver" stage of your Pipeline.

-A another developer made a change in master.
+A another developer made a some other change.